rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 That will load in our website configuration files when they're ready to go live.

-Now head down to the section that looks like this, and either **comment it out** it with the hash sign <kbd>#</kbd>, or delete it if you feel so inclined:
+Now head down to the section that looks like this, and either **comment it out** with the hash sign <kbd>#</kbd>, or delete it if you feel so inclined:

 ```
 server {